m-zabieglinski/KNN/README.md

   These 2 functions are later used by the KN class.

-**KN** is a class instances of which are Kohonen Neural Networks.
+**KN** is a class, instances of which are Kohonen Neural Networks.
 It has methods:

   -create - which creates KNN of size given in when initializing the instance and with random weights